Outsourced vs. In-House Accounting: What’s Best for Your Business?

 What is the disadvantage of outsourcing accounting?

-The main downside of outsourced accounting may include less direct control over work and potential data security concerns.
+The main downside of outsourced accounting is less direct control over work and potential data security concerns.

 Is in-house accounting the same as outsourcing accounting?